flashwing-04/showtime-website-project-archive/content/ss22/master/m3-geolocation/_features.md

 ## Home screen

-One of the core features of the App is the map where users can see their position and all the available points of interest (POI) are indicated with markers.
-The markers are shown in different colors acoording to the category of the POI.
+One of the core features of the App is the map, where users can see their position and all the available points of interest (POI) are indicated with markers.
+The markers are shown in different colors according  to the category of the POI.
 Categories are used to group POI by similar histories.
 Clicking on a marker will navigate to the detail view of that POI.

 Underneath the Map is a modal with a list of all the available POI.
 For each place it shows the name, address, distance and available media.
-If users are searching for a particular place they can use the search input to find it.
+If users are searching for a particular place, they can use the search input to find it.
 Selecting a place also opens the detail view.
 {{<image src="app-home.gif" alt="app home screen" caption="Home Screen">}}

 ## Detailed information about a place

 The detail view of a POI shows all the available information and media about the place.
 At the top it shows the name, an image, the address and the address description.
-Below that is a text description, audio and a gallery of all the images if alvailable.
-At the top users can save their favourite places by marking them with a star.
+Below that is a text description, audio and a gallery of all the images if available.
+At the top, users can save their favourite places by marking them with a star.
 They can also share places with friends via the native share feature.
 {{<image src="app-detail.gif" alt="app detail" caption="Detail View">}}

 ## Notifications based on Geolocation

-While the app is running in the background it accesses the location of the user to send a local notification to them when they are close to a POI.
+While the app is running in the background, it accesses the location of the user to send a local notification to them when they are close to a POI.
 Clicking the notification will open the app and show the detail view of that POI.
 The app will only send one notification per POI in a session.

 In Android the app will show a notification for the whole time it is running in the background.
 In iOS the geolocation access is indicated while the app is running in the foreground and background.